TinoGehlert/md_plot/docs/application/example_application.md

 ## Class-wise MD plot
 An follow up question could be if we are able to distinguish ill from healthy patients by features, if a prior classification is given.
-We select features which are used in current pannels.
+We select features which are used in current panels.

 ```r
 library(DataVisualizations)